filecoin-saturn/onion/README.md

 ```
 4. Run `go build ./cmd/onion`
 5. Run `./onion -c={COUNT_OF_UNIQUE_REQUESTS} -f={LOG_FILE_TO_REPLAY} -n_runs=1` to run one round of an Onion test.
-   This will replay requests from the log file to all layers of the onion and also to ipfs.io and publish a report wrt
+   This will replay requests from the log file to all layers of the RHEA stack and also to ipfs.io and publish a report wrt
    response code and response bytes correctness.
 It will also create multiple files/artefacts in the `results` directory that you can use
    to debug correctness discrepancies